Investor relations

 Updates to Revolving Credit Agreements

-At the March 3, 2025 meeting of the Board of Directors (the “Board”) of the Salt River Project Agricultural Improvement and Power District (the “District”), wherein a quorum was present and voted, a majority of the Board authorized the District to execute and deliver a Revolving Credit Agreement with PNC Bank, N.A., as the lender, with a term of three years and a borrowing limit not to exceed $200,000,000.
+At the March 2, 2026 meeting of the Board of Directors of the District (the "Board"), wherein a quorum was present and voted, a majority of the Board authorized the District to execute and deliver an amendment with TD Bank, N.A. to extend the maturity date of the existing Revolving Credit Agreement dated as of July 14, 2022 and execute and deliver a Revolving Credit Agreement with Royal Bank of Canada.